Import entire crate

 import rust::serde_json as json

-# Import specific items
+# Import specific items from Rust's standard library

-from rust::time import Instant, Duration
+from rust::std::time import Instant, Duration

 from rust::std::collections import HashMap, HashSet